TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/02 Commands.md

 - **Button commands**: **A, B, X, Y, L, R, ZL, ZR**
 - **Directional commands**: **Up, Down, Left, Right, Dup, DDown, DLeft, DRight, CUp, CDown, Cleft, CRight**

-Touchscreen Commands for Blaze Black 2 are:
+Touchscreen Commands (Coordinates are subject to change without prior notice) for Pokémon X are:
 - **Move1**: Picks the first move in the Fight menu (Alternate: **10,90**)
 - **Move2**: Picks the second move in the Fight menu (Alternate: **310,90**)
 - **Move3**: Picks the third move in the Fight menu (Alternate: **10,159**)